 The general rule of thumb is the larger the compressor, the noisier it becomes.
 Higher powered motors, air intakes, and increased vibrations add to the cacophony of noise.
 There are models, like the California Air Tools range, that run at a lower decibel level, but in truth, you will want ear defenders.

-There are steps you can take to reduce the volume levels of your air compressor.
+There are steps you can take to make your air compressor quieter.

 - Regular maintenance.